rur/treetop/README.markdown

     <section id="content"><p>Hello, Treetop!</p></section>
     <div id="sidebar"><a href="/">Homepage</a></div>

-Once the `Content-Type` has been recognized in the response headers, the client library will parse the body as a list of HTML fragments.
+Finally, once the `Content-Type` has been recognized in the response headers, the client library will parse the body as a list of HTML fragments.
 The `id` attribute of each top level element will be matched to an existing node in the document.

 * Matched elements in the current DOM will be replaced.
-* Unmatched fragments will be silently discarded.
+* Unmatched fragments will be discarded.

+_Note that aspects of the client processing can be configured and extended._

 ### Fragment vs Partial

+The `Content-Type` response header denotes whether a request should be treated as a partial or a fragment by the client.

-Partial content type, `application/x.treetop-html-partial+xml`
+#### Partial content type

-* 'Part' of a full page,
-* This endpoint supports rendering a valid HTML document,
-* A new browser history entry will be pushed (updating the URL bar).
+    application/x.treetop-html-partial+xml

+A 'partial' URL supports rendering either a fragment or a full HTML document.
+When this Content-Type is received the [treetop client](https://github.com/rur/treetop-client) will update the browser location bar with the response URL.

-Fragment content type, `application/x.treetop-html-fragment+xml`
+#### Fragment content type

-* Transient view update,
+    application/x.treetop-html-fragment+xml

-* This endpoint is not necessarily capable of yielding a valid HTML document.
+The contents of this response should be treated as a transient view update.
+The URL is not necessarily capable of yielding a valid HTML document so the location bar will not change.

-## Server Side Handlers
+## Server Side Helpers

+### Response Writer

 The Treetop Go library provides utilities for writing compatible HTTP responses.
 Ad hoc integration is supported with a `ResponseWriter` wrapper like so,